apurboroy7077/AR7Express_Frontend_Source_Code/DEVELOPER_NOTES.md

     3. Created a Extra Css file to import css of React Slick.
 Went to their css cdn website to copy and paste their css in that css file.
 After that, I pasted it on the css file I made.
     4. Used Variables Width slider of react slick with Major Changes, Used AutoPlay Features With it.
     5. Turned React Slick Class into Components.
-       6.Added Another Product Section for Larger Screen Using Swiper.
+    6. Added Another Product Section for Larger Screen Using Swiper.
+13. Date 20/1/2024, Saturday
+    1. Added another LargerScreenSection1Type2 in homepage.
+Added Some Padding to <main> in Homepage.tsx